rencap12/WEB103-PREWORK/README.md

 Submitted by: **👉🏿 Reneca Capuno**

-About this web app: **👉🏿 Enables users to browse, add, and manage content creators through a clean interface that retrieves and displays data from a Supabase database**
+About this web app: **👉🏿 Enables users to browse, add, and manage content creators through a clean interface that sends, retrieves and displays data from a Supabase database**

 Time spent: **👉🏿 5** hours